Yellowstone National Park

 Mount Washburn

 Mt.
 Washburn is a popular 6-mile round trip with spectacular views from the summit fire tower at the top of a 10,243-foot peak.
-It is heavily trafficked and is a reward by the 360-degree views from the top are spectacular—families of bighorn sheep who frequent the mountainside.
+It is heavily trafficked and a reward, with spectacular 360-degree views from the top, including families of bighorn sheep who frequent the mountainside.

 The hike is strenuous and not recommended for those with heart and respiratory problems.